 Allen has been immersed in the sports gambling culture for more than 30 years.
 From first being introduced to illegal bookies in the Philadelphia suburbs at the age of 18, Allen has been actively involved with sports gambling, spending time as a bettor, a bookie, and a sports service operator.
-He is the author of Becoming a Winning Gambler, which was published in April, 2013, and also operates the website allenmoody.com.
+He is the author of Becoming a Winning Gambler and Sports Betting Basics, both of which were published in 2013, and also operates the website allenmoody.com.

 An award-winning journalist, Allen regularly wrote about Sports Action, Oregon's legalized NFL betting lottery game, which was discontinued by lawmakers at the conclusion of the 2006 season in an attempt to attract the NCAA basketball tournament to the state.